icelandico/geodev_site/src/lib/content/blog/useful-regex-patterns-on-frontend.md

 category: JavaScript
 date: 2023-04-10 11:46:23.923000+00:00
 description: Master essential regex patterns for frontend development.
 Learn how to validate emails and other common tasks with practical examples.
-Boost your skills and improve form validation today!
 slug: Useful regex patterns on frontend
 tag:
 - javascript